itsToggle/plex_debrid/README.md

 >  8. enter an api key as your user name
 >  9. choose option 'y) yes, enter in my own password'
 >  10. enter 'eeeee' as the password
->  11. You can mount your newly created remote by running the command 'rclone mount your-remote:links X: --dir-cache-time 10s --vfs-cache-mode full' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice e.g 'X','Y','Z',...)
+>  11. You can mount your newly created remote by running the command 'rclone mount your-remote:links X: --dir-cache-time 10s' (replace 'your-remote' with your remote name, replace X with a drive letter of your choice or replace 'X:' with a destination folder)
 >  12. You've successfuly created a virtual drive of your debrid service!
 >  13. You will only be able to watch content from the "links" and "history" folder, not the "magnet" folder.
 The "links" folder is recommended and the one used in the mounting command above.
 >